Colombia Travel Guide

 For those wanting to push their limits, El Paso del Angel (1 hour by car from Villa de Leyva) is an adventure park in a breathtaking landscape.
 They can walk a narrow mountain ridge, bike over a deep canyon, or swing out over a river.

 Ráquira, located 40 minutes by car from Villa de Leyva, is another village renowned as Colombia’s pottery capital.
-Wander through its streets, where pottery workshops and shops mix with colorful houses and marvel at the impressive giant pottery pieces in the main square.
+Wander through its streets, where pottery workshops and shops mix with colorful houses, and marvel at the impressive giant pottery pieces in the main square.

 For those interested in working with clay, you can visit a potter’s workshop to learn about the pottery-making process and try your hand at it with a beginner’s lesson.